This small town west of Hartford has an impossibly beautiful location, embedded in the Farmington River Valley up against the Metacomet Ridge.

 In the 1910s the beverage magnate Gilbert F. Heublein built himself a summer retreat in the shape of a Bavarian castle.

-Posted atop Talcott Mountain on the Metacomet Ridge at a height of 290 metres, the Heublein Tower cuts a familiar shape on the horizon west of Hartford.
+Posted atop Talcott Mountain on the Metacomet Ridge at a height of 950 feet, the Heublein Tower cuts a familiar shape on the horizon west of Hartford.

-The tower is 50 metres tall and was designed to be able to withstand winds of 100 mph.
+The tower is 164 feet tall and was designed to be able to withstand winds of 100 mph.

-You can reach this landmark on a yellow-blazed hiking loop from the parking lot on Summit Ridge Drive, 1.25 miles in length and taking just over half an hour to complete.
+You can reach this landmark on a yellow-blazed hiking loop from the parking lot on Summit Ridge Drive.
+The hike is about 1.25 miles in length and took me just over half an hour to complete.

-Heublin Tower is open between Memorial Day and the end of October, generally Thursday through Monday.
+Heublein Tower is open between Memorial Day weekend and the end of October, generally Thursday through Monday.

-There are extended opening times in October when the tower affords sensational panoramas of the Fall foliage, and in this month you can visit every day of the week except Tuesday.
+There are extended opening times in October when the tower affords sensational panoramas of the fall foliage.
+In this month you can visit every day of the week except Tuesday.

-A massive swathe of Connecticut is rolls out before you at the observation platform, from Long Island Sound, up past the Hartford skyline, as far as Mount Monadnock, 80 miles to the north-east in New Hampshire.
+A massive swath of Connecticut rolls out before you at the observation platform.
+I could see from Long Island Sound, up past the Hartford skyline, as far as Mount Monadnock, 80 miles to the northeast in New Hampshire.

 2. Talcott Mountain State Park